|Restrictions:||Non-Sydney applicants only|

 Each mentor participates in a mentor training workshop and provides regular feedback to Sydney Abroad.
 Our MATES Abroad Mentors play an integral role in the life of our inbound students as they experience Studying Abroad at the University of Sydney.

-Check out our Facebook group for the MATES Abroad program!
+Visit our Facebook group for the MATES Abroad program!

 How to Apply